-Type of Impact Indirect Negative Impact Characteristic Designation Summary of Reasoning Extent Global The Project will source some of the construction materials from other countries.
-The impact will be present during the direct and indirect engagement of supply chain workers in the Project's activity.
-The duration of this engagement will vary depending on the type of activity, however generally it is expected to last show than the construction phase.
+Type of Impact Indirect Negative Impact Rating of Impacts Characteristic Designation Summary of Reasoning Extent Global The Project will source some of the construction materials from other countries.
+Duration Short term The impact will be present during the direct and indirect engagement of supply chain workers in the Project's activities.
+The duration of this engagement will vary depending on the type of activity, however generally it is expected to last shorter than the construction phase.
 Scale Medium Considering the number of materials that will need to be procured and services performed, the number of workers involved in the supply chain may be fairly significant.
-Frequency Sporadic The impact will be present during the direct and indirect engagement of supply chain workers in the Project's activities.
-Magnitude Small
+Frequency Sporadic The impact will be present during the direct and indirect engagement of supply chain workers in the Project's activities. · Magnitude